sheamunion/snitching-on-sinatra/part2.md

 ```

 At this point, all we've done is require Sinatra, but I recommend trying to
-start your application by running `rerun todoolittle.rb` and making sure you see
+start your application by running `rerun todoolittle.rb` to make sure you see
 what you expect.
-For example, I expect to see a message that says a web server
+For example, I expect to see a message in my terminal that says
-is accepting connections on port `4567`.
+a web server is accepting connections on port `4567`.

+# Create the Controller
 Create a directory inside the `todoolittle` directory called `controllers`

 ```bash
 mkdir controllers
 ```

-and create a new file called `todos.rb` in the `controllers` directory with the
+and create a new file called `todos.rb` (in the `controllers` directory)
-following route:
+with the following route:

 ```ruby
 get '/todos' do